MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-servicenetworking-readme.md

 ### ServiceNetworkingManagementClient

-`ServiceNetworkingManagementClient` is the primary interface for developers using the Azure ServiceNetworking client library.
-Explore the methods on this client object to understand the different features of the Azure ServiceNetworking service that you can access.
+`ServiceNetworkingManagementClient` is the primary interface for developers using the Azure ServiceNetworkingManagement client library.
+Explore the methods on this client object to understand the different features of the Azure ServiceNetworkingManagement service that you can access.

 ## Troubleshooting